-Burlington County, Camden County, Gloucester County, Mercer County, City of Camden, City of Trenton is the federally designated Metropolitan Planning Organization for the Greater Philadelphia region, established by an Interstate Compact between the Commonwealth of Pennsylvania and the State of New Jersey.
+JUNE 2023 | 58 YEARS OF SERVICE SERVING THE PHILADELPHIA, CAMDEN, TRENTON, METROPOLITAN AREAS is the federally designated Metropolitan Planning Organization for the Greater Philadelphia region, established by an Interstate Compact between the Commonwealth of Pennsylvania and the State of New Jersey.
 Members include Bucks, Chester, Delaware, Montgomery, and Philadelphia counties, plus the City of Chester, in Pennsylvania; and Burlington, Camden, Gloucester, and Mercer counties, plus the cities of Camden and Trenton, in New Jersey.